Exceptional — 92/100 (Technical: 90 | Build: 88 | Value: 95 | Versatility: 96)

 On Massive Attack’s Teardrop, that means the low synth pulse should land with definition rather than extra warmth, provided the downstream amp and speakers can deliver it.
 The Ultra’s value is not that it makes a small speaker sound like a floorstander; it is that the subwoofer output and bass management give you a clean path to add a real sub without guesswork.
 With compact actives or small passive speakers, that may matter more than another half-percent of audiophile DAC mystique.

-Comparisons and tradeoffs
+Comparisons and value

 | Buy if… | Skip if… | Consider instead if… |